-IAS Prelims 2017 Important Topics: The Union Public Service Commission (UPSC) will conduct the civil services (CS) preliminary examination on June 18 this year.
+IAS Prelims 2019 Important Topics: The Union Public Service Commission (UPSC) will conduct the civil services (CS) preliminary examination on 2 June 2019.
 It is one of the most esteemed and toughest exams in the country.
 With a success rate of 0.1- 0.3 percent of the total percentage of candidates who apply, it is really difficult to nail the examination.

-As you know, on 28th March we have shared IAS Prelims 2017 Important Topics on current affairs which will help you prepare for your upcoming examination.
+We have shared IAS Prelims 2019 Important Topics on current affairs which will help you prepare for your upcoming examination.
 Here is the topic that we have discussed yesterday, Click on the link below to explore.

 As promised, today we are going to continue with the seventh topic i.e Mental Health Policy.
 Let us provide you the brief explanation of the said topic.

 IAS Prelims 2019 Important Topics on Current Affairs: Mental Health Policy